 Anna Brockway is an MS/PhD student in the Energy and Resources Group and an MS student in Electrical Engineering.
 Her research focuses on grid integration of distributed renewable energy technologies and the technical implications of solar business models, policies, and incentives.
 Prior to coming to UC Berkeley, Anna worked for three years in renewable energy policy.
 Most recently, she was the U.S. Department of Energy SunShot Initiative’s point person on community solar

-Jing Xiong is a Program Manager at the Berkeley Energy and Climate Institute and manages several of BECI’s key programs, such as the Cal Energy Corps internship and the annual Philomathia Forum.
+Jing Xiong is a Program Manager at the Berkeley Energy and Climate Institute and manages several of CIEE’s key programs.
 She also assists with strategic planning and development and provides special project support.

 Joe Swartley is a full-time MBA student at Haas School of Business at UC Berkeley.
 Prior to coming to Berkeley, he spent six years as a part of the Marketing and Customer Experience team at Bloom Energy where he developed the company’s first software product and supported sales enablement.
 At Haas, Joe is focused on the role of technology in addressing energy access in the developing world.